thatmlopsguy/thatmlopsguy.github.io/content/interview.md

 In the same way, I like to be surrounded by co-workers with good technical skills so I can take in account their points of view too when defining the project architecture, the development guidelines or the project quality that others have to follow.

+I particularly enjoy working with teams to improve their processes and tools, engaging in high-level architecture planning, or diving into short, sharply focused improvements that need to be made.

 In other cases where that's not possible, I usually like to work as part of a group where people can be focused each one on an area of the code that they can master and know in detail and manage it on their own,